Druid: Irish literature and law codes

-In Irish-language literature, druidsdraoithe, plural of draoiare sorcerers with supernatural powers, who are respected in society, particularly for their ability to do divination.
-Dictionary of the Irish Language defines druí (which has numerous variant forms, including draoi) as 'magician, wizard or diviner'.
-In the literature the druids cast spells and turn people into animals or stones, or curse peoples' crops to be blighted.
+In Irish-language literature, druids (draoithe, plural of draoi) are sorcerers with supernatural powers, who are respected in society, particularly for their ability to do divination.
+Dictionary of the Irish Language defines a druí (which has numerous variant forms, including draoi) as a magician, wizard, or diviner.
+In the literature, the druids cast spells and turn people into animals or stones, or curse peoples' crops to be blighted.

-When druids are portrayed in early Irish sagas and saints' lives set in pre-Christian Ireland, they are usually given high social status.
-The evidence of the law-texts, which were first written down in the 7th and 8th centuries, suggests that with the coming of Christianity the role of the druid in Irish society was rapidly reduced to that of a sorcerer who could be consulted to cast spells or do healing magic and that his standing declined accordingly.
-According to the early legal tract Bretha Crólige, the sick-maintenance due to a druid, satirist and brigand (díberg) is no more than that due to a bóaire (an ordinary freeman).
-Another law-text, Uraicecht Becc ('small primer'), gives the druid a place among the dóer-nemed or professional classes which depend for their status on a patron, along with wrights, blacksmiths and entertainers, as opposed to the fili, who alone enjoyed free nemed-status.
+When druids are portrayed in early Irish sagas and in saints' lives that are set in pre-Christian Ireland, they are usually given high social status.
+The evidence of the law-texts, which were first written down in the 600s and 700s CE, suggests that with the coming of Christianity, the role of the druid in Irish society was rapidly reduced to that of a sorcerer who could be consulted to cast spells or do healing magic, and that his standing declined accordingly.
+According to the early legal tract Bretha Crólige, the sick-maintenance due to a druid, satirist, and brigand (díberg) is no more than that which is due to a bóaire (an ordinary freeman).
+Another law-text, Uraicecht Becc ('small primer'), gives the druid a place among the dóer-nemed, or professional classes, which depend upon a patron for their status, along with wrights, blacksmiths, and entertainers, as opposed to the fili, who alone enjoyed free nemed-status.

 Welsh literature

 While druids featured prominently in many medieval Irish sources, they were far rarer in their Welsh counterparts.
-Unlike the Irish texts, the Welsh term commonly seen as referring to the druids, dryw, was used to refer purely to prophets and not to sorcerers or pagan priests.
+Unlike the Irish texts, the Welsh term commonly used to refer to the druids, dryw, was used solely to refer to prophets, not to sorcerers or pagan priests.
 Historian Ronald Hutton noted that there were two explanations for the use of the term in Wales: the first was that it was a survival from the pre-Christian era, when dryw had been ancient priests; the second was that the Welsh had borrowed the term from the Irish, as had the English (who used the terms dry and drycraeft to refer to magicians and magic respectively, most probably influenced by the Irish terms).